What is Plan Builder

 - When you add your custom plan to your TrainerRoad Calendar go ahead and choose the day you started training for your current season.
 When your custom plan is added to your Calendar, it will include the workouts you have already completed this season.

-If you already have a training plan added to your TrainerRoad Calendar you will want to delete this training plan before you build your custom plan.
-For detailed instructions on how to delete a custom training plan check out this help center article: Delete a TrainerRoad Plan
+- If you already have a training plan added to your TrainerRoad Calendar you will want to delete (or unschedule) this training plan before you build your new custom plan.
+Note that this will only delete planned workouts - any workouts you have completed will be saved.
+For detailed instructions on how to delete a custom training plan check out this help center article: Delete/Unschedule a TrainerRoad Plan

-What happens to my current training rides if I delete my current training plan?
+What happens to my current training rides if I delete/unschedule my current training plan?

 What happens to my A/B/C priority events if I delete my new plan?

-Should I take the Ramp Test when I start Plan Builder?
+Should I take the Ramp Test before I start Plan Builder?

-The Ramp Test will be the first workout in any training phase.
+- The Ramp Test will automatically be the first workout in any training phase or plan.
 If you are just starting a TrainerRoad plan, we definitely recommend starting off with this workout.
 If you have recently completed a Ramp Test in another training plan you can skip this Ramp Test at your own discretion.

 I don’t have much time until my goal event.
 Can Plan Builder create a training plan on a short timeline?